neeerob/WebTech/README.md

 # WebTech
-This is a repository for WEB TECHNOLOGIES [O]
+This is a repository for Web Technologies[O].